Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Encoded Instruction Graphs Framework

-An encoded instruction graph as described above is a directed graph.
-For a mission that has only one possible solution and where each step is followed by one and only one other step, then the graph is reduced to a path or linear graph.
-In many cases, the graph will be acyclic.
-This happens when there are multiple options to complete a mission, but once a set of steps is taken then the same ones cannot be taken again.
+The graph depicted in Fig.~\ref{fig:sample} is directed.
+In, for example, a mission with only one possible solution in which each step is followed by only one other step, the graph simply represents a linear sequence.
+In more complex missions, the graph will often remain acyclic, with multiple possible paths to complete the mission, but without possibility to repeat a step once it has been completed.
 For instance, in a manufacturing process, the order in which a set of parts are moved to a working bench might not matter, yet every part must be moved exactly once.
-In a general case, the graph can be arbitrarily complex and contain any number of cycles.
-For instance, a reconnaissance mission in which a robot has to navigate an objective area without any specific order could have multiple cycles.
-Higher mission control embedded at the robot should then be able to understand these more complex graphs and provide a planning strategy that is not directly sent by the mission controller.
-An example of this will be given in our experiments.
+The graph, nonetheless, can also contain cycles.
+For instance, in a reconnaissance mission in which a robot has to navigate an area but without a specific path, the graph would include an interconnected set of steps (i.e., a cycle).
+A robot's higher mission control should understand these situations and provide a planning strategy that is not directly sent by the mission controller (e.g., path planning on the encrypted graph).
+An example of this is shown in Sec.~\ref{sec:Results}.